It is hard to argue against that Quick Fix is one of the more well-known synthetic urine companies.

 For that reason alone, many take for granted they are the best and buy QF by default.

 Believe me I know, I used to be one of them back in the day.

 But I’ve come to realize, that isn’t the case at all.
 Quick Fix are still decent, but in my opinion perhaps not the very best in the market.
 They’re definitely the most well-marketed synthetic urine brand available, so more people will know about Quick Fix than about other brands.

-Why I’m Not Using Quick Fix Any More
+Review: Why I’m Not Using Quick Fix Plus Synthetic Urine Anymore

 Like I said, I’ve realized there are actually alternatives that can often be more advantageous than Quick Fix to pass a urine test.
 They may not be many, but nonetheless, in my opinion they’re better.

 So the reason I’m not using QF anymore has little at all to do with QF itself, but more to do with cerain perks of using other brands.

 The first and foremost quality you want in a synthetic urine, is that it can consistently pass a test without anyone detecting the fact that the pee is artificial.
 That’s what you buy it for, right.

 Not every brand will have this quality, but there are several that do (Quick Fix being one of them, so that’s good).